-St Micheal's Fellowship have developed a strong partnership with Middlesex Universities Centre for Abuse and Trauma where we both build on and share our expertise and knowledge.
+St Michae's Fellowship has developed a strong partnership with Middlesex Universities Centre for Abuse and Trauma where we both build on and share our expertise and knowledge.

 Training & Partnership with CATS

 St. Michael’s Fellowship and Middlesex University’s Centre for Abuse and Trauma Studies (CATS) have through a ‘memorandum of intent’ recently created a training and partnership link.

 This partnership provides staff with the opportunity to receive an enhanced level of training from the CATS team.
 This includes training in the use of specific evidence based tools for staff to use in work with parents such as the Parenting Role Interview (PRI) and the Attachment style Interview (ASI).

 Parenting Role Interview (PRI) The aim of the Parenting Role Interview is to obtain from the parent or carer information about their views of themselves as parents, and explore with them their attitudes and behaviour in their parenting role.
 It is based on their own report about attending to their children’s needs, and obtains their views about the quality of this interaction.